Site Overlay

 Oversee lab testing: In some roles, they may also direct clinical laboratories that perform the necessary biochemical and genetic analyses.

-Diagnose and treat metabolic disorders: They evaluate patients with conditions like amino acid disorders, urea cycle defects, and lysosomal storage diseases, from infancy through adulthood.
+Diagnose and treat metabolic disorders: They evaluate patients with conditions such as amino acid disorders, urea cycle defects, and lysosomal storage diseases from infancy through adulthood.

 Provide direct and consultative care: They offer clinical assessment, management, and counseling for both new and established patients, including those who are acutely ill.